 Skip to content

-Footage emerging of the final verdict shows Anthony Joshua was surprised he lost to Oleksandr Usyk despite the Ukrainian largely out-boxing him.
+Footage of the final verdict shows Anthony Joshua was surprised he lost to Oleksandr Usyk despite the Ukrainian largely out-boxing him.

 Usyk claimed a unanimous decision over Joshua at Tottenham Stadium in London thanks to generous scores reading 115-113 and 116-112.
-The third of 117-112 was more like it but still a little off on the WBN scorecard.
+The third of 117-112 was more like it, but still a little off on the WBN scorecard.

 Joshua probably lost eight or nine of the twelve rounds in total but still managed to look shocked as Usyk ripped his title belts away.